maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 Distinct categories, including "Total Male," "Total Female," "Total White," and "Total Black," are assigned specific colors for easy differentiation.
 The code creates custom legend elements that are associated with lines and markers, enhancing the chart's readability and interpretability.
 A loop is used to plot the infant mortality rates for each category, creating lines that connect data points for each year, with markers highlighting specific data points.

+### Extra Credit [2 Points]

 **Combine the data from Tables 102 and 107 to investigate how infant mortality might affect overall life expectancy.**

+Table 102 - Expectation of Life at Birth, and Projections

+Table 107 - Death Rates by Age, Sex, and Race

 ![Dual Axis Line Chart Dataset 3 Question EC](dataset3_ec_python.png)